kittykatattack/storymaker/README.markdown

 #Story Maker

 storyMaker.js is a quick way to create multiple stories from a single story template.
-You can use this in an interetive, game, or for lots of other fun things.
+You can use this in an interactive toy, game, or for lots of other fun things.

 Start with a story template, that could look like this:
 ```